Register your interest

-If you choose to opt out of the proceeding, you will no longer be a class member or part of the class action.
-This will mean that you will not be entitled to any benefit or compensation that may be obtained in the class action.
-However, you will still have the right to bring your own claim against Westpac and its insurers if you wish to do so.
+If you chose to opt out of the proceeding, you are no longer a class member or part of the class action.
+This means that you will not be entitled to any benefit or compensation that may be obtained in the class action.
+However, you still have the right to bring your own claim against Westpac and its insurers if you wish to do so.

 For more information regarding the Westpac CCI Class Action, please refer to the following documents: